Watten (card game): Italy

-In the South Tyrolean variant, Blind Watten (also Blindwatten, Ladinish Watten, Latinern) neither Deuten nor discussing tactics are allowed.
+In the South Tyrolean variant, Blind Watten (Blindwatten), also called Ladinian Watten (Ladinisch Watten or Latinern), neither Deuten nor discussing tactics are allowed.
 This considerably increases the difficulty of the game because the two partners who have not bet must either guess or find out by observation what was bet.

 Another different in the South Tyrolean variant is that, for those players who have bet, Farbzwang applies, so that should a trump card, the Rechte or the Guate be played, they must follow suit with a trump if they have one (the Rechte and the Guate do not have to be played).
 Alternatively they can take the trick with a better card.